 Soffit & Fascia Installation

 The addition of soffit & fascia helps in adding the finishing touches to the appearance of your home as well as eliminating some future maintenance.
 That's why professional soffit and fascia installation is highly recommended by a licensed contractor such as Harris Exteriors & More.
 When looking for a quality soffit and fascia installation company, look no further than Harris Exteriors & More.
-We have specialized in the installation and repair of soffit & fascia boards for over 15 years.
+We have specialized in the installation of soffit & fascia boards for over 15 years.

 Soffit / Fascia and Your Roofing